 In 2014, DI conducted the industry’s first developer learning survey, which yielded valuable insights into the learning and development needs of software developers.
 We recently repeated the survey with double the sample size, reaching out to almost 800 software professionals.
 The survey was structured around three broad areas: Developer Learning Behaviors, Developer Training Preferences, and Developer Training Requirements.

-Outlined below are the key findings from the 2017 DI Developer Survey.
+Outlined below are the key findings from the most recent DI Developer Survey.

 Developer Learning Preferences

 On average, respondents spend seven hours per week of their own time learning new skills necessary to do their jobs.
 On the other hand, respondents spend an average of just two hours in formal training opportunities.

 The survey suggests that developers do not receive enough on-the-job time to learn about current and future technologies they need to successfully complete their job tasks.
 We recommend that HR and L&D managers acknowledge this after hours learning investment and replace it with regularly scheduled, brief–yet meaningful–topical training opportunities.

 Most Desired Forms of Training

 With the growth of platforms such as Pluralsight, Udemy, Coursera, and others, junior developers are including more video training in their technical self-education.
 Video training can be an efficient method for teaching oneself the fundamentals of different technologies–however, it can be difficult to find videos covering intermediate and advanced topics.
 It is also challenging to find videos tailored to specific development stacks.
 Our data show that once developers are well into their careers, private ILT courses become as preferable as video training.